TALXIS/docs/src/en/developer-guide/applications/utilities/async-jobs.md

 Action that takes inputs: processingStepId, recordId.
 Optional parameter is: inputParameters

-processingStepId is the ID of the processing step record this async job is connected to.
+- processingStepId is the ID of the processing step record this async job is connected to.
-recordId is the ID of the related record this async job is connected to.
+- recordId is the ID of the related record this async job is connected to.
+The empty GUID `00000000-0000-0000-0000-000000000000` can be used to indicate that the operation is unbound - not related to any record.

 This action creates and async job instance based on the parameters.
 Only step being "Create Async Job Instance"